eduardlio/learn-js-through-web/readme.md

 Vanessa, this is nothing more
-than a big metal bee.
+than a big metal BEE.

 It's got giant wings, huge engines.